maivincent/arribachocolat/_i18n/en/_posts/2022-05-05-kamm-85-bigmango.md

 ---
 layout: post
-title:  "Kamm - Chocolate with crystals - 85% - Big Mango"
+title: Kamm - Chocolate with crystals - 85% - Big Mango
 tags: [Dark, Mango]
 categories: [Kamm]
 ---

 Despite the presence of mango and sweeteners, this is not a very sweet chocolate.
 The mango here has no acidity: it completes the depth of a dark and sober chocolate, without bitterness but without sparkle.